 Toddlers also imitate your actions during everyday routines.
 For example, many little ones love to join in when you’re doing chores around the house and will fight for a turn with a dust cloth or vacuum.
 When Daddy is outside mowing the grass, you may see a child push one of his toys as if he’s cutting the grass too.
 A toddler may shake her finger at a naughty pet and vocalize loudly as if she’s “scolding” the animal, just like her mother does.
 A child may pick up a remote control, push the buttons, and then jabber away as if he’s talking to someone on the phone.

 At about that same time, toddlers begin to try to copy your words too.

 As you can see, imitation is a gradual process that’s a critical component of learning to talk.
 When a child doesn’t learn to imitate actions, he’s not going to be developmentally ready to imitate sounds and words.

-If learning to imitate is a child’s biggest need, check out the manual Building Verbal Imitation in Toddlers filled with the 8 levels of imitation and lots and lots of activities to teach a toddler to copy you – from actions to phrases.
-If imitation is one of a child’s weaknesses, get Let’s Talk About Talking (only in stock for one or two more days!) which includes a chapter on imitation and the summaries from Building Verbal Imitation in Toddlers.
+If learning to imitate is a child’s biggest need, check out the manual Building Verbal Imitation in Toddlers filled with the 8 levels of imitation and lots and lots of activities to teach a toddler to copy you – from actions to words to phrases.
 If you’re a therapist and would like it in course format with CEUs (and therapy videos!), get Steps to Building Verbal Imitation in Toddlers.